Jamie Oliver 5 Ingredients Marseilles Fish Soup

 • 1 x 400g whole bream (scaled, gutted, gills removed)

-• 1 small (200g) baguette
+• 1 small baguette (about 200g)

 • 2 tablespoons garlic mayo

-How To Make Marseilles Fish Soup:
+How To Make Jamie Oliver 5 Ingredients Marseilles Fish Soup

 Jamie Oliver 5 Ingredients Marseilles Fish Soup